Shop Medicare plans from our trusted partners

 You’ll need a doctor-approved stay for at least two nights.
 Once you meet a deductible for the benefit period, the first 60 days of your stay at a hospital are generally free.
 (As of 2020, the Medicare Part A deductible is $1,408.)
 After that, you may have to pay a daily coinsurance cost for each day your remain in the hospital.

 While you are receiving care for an extended period of time, this is not considered long-term care which typically refers to non-medical personal care you receive when you have a chronic illness or disability.
 Long-term care services covered by Medicare Part A must be medically necessary.

 Learn more about Medicare Part A, including the costs.

 Medicare Part B is medical insurance.
 It covers

-Recipients pay a monthly premium starting at $135.50, which may increase a little depending on your latest income tax filing.
+Recipients pay a monthly premium, which may increase a little depending on your latest income tax filing.
 As of 2020, the Medicare Part B premium is $144.60.
 There is also a $198 deductible and 20% coinsurance.